ctu-mrs/mrs_uav_trackers/README.md

   * can smoothly track trajectories
   * can efficiently stop a UAV from any previous motion
   * can be activated in mid-flight while in motion
-* "Line tracker"
-  * very simple tracker used mostly for debugging and testing
-  * can fly to reference points
-  * cannot track trajectories
-  * the resulting reference is not smooth
-  * can be used on a real UAV with caution, will induce spikes in tilt control
-  * can stop a UAV from the previous motion
-  * can be activated in mid-flight while in motion
 * "Speed tracker"
   * subscribes a [custom message](https://ctu-mrs.github.io/mrs_msgs/msg/SpeedTrackerCommand.html) containing a desired speed/acceleration, height, and heading
   * forwards the commands to the controllers unchanged